Gregon A. Williams: Early service

 Gregon Williams was born on January 8, 1896, in Carrollton, Illinois.
 His family moved to San Diego, California, in his early years and he attended high school there.
 Williams enrolled at junior college, but with the United States entry into World War I in April 1917, he decided to enlist rather than continue with his studies.
 He joined the Marine Corps in June 1917 and was sent as private for basic training at the Mare Island Naval Shipyard in California.

 However, instead of being sent to France to join the American Expeditionary Forces there, Williams sailed for Santo Domingo with the 2nd Provisional Brigade under the command of Brigadier General Joseph H. Pendleton.
 He was promoted to first sergeant and served with the Dominican Guardia Nacional as a company commander.
 He was decorated with the Marine Corps Good Conduct Medal for his enlisted service and returned to the United States in November 1922.

 Williams was commissioned as second lieutenant on December 23, 1922, and attended Officer Candidates School at Quantico in Virginia.
 He graduated in July 1923 and subsequently was assigned to Marine Barracks, Parris Island in South Carolina.
 He remained in this capacity until summer 1924, when he was transferred to a post in the Dominican Republic.

 Following his return to the United States, Williams was assigned to the 10th Marine Regiment based at Quantico.
-In October 1926, Williams was ordered with his regiment to St. Louis, Missouri, and performed mail guard duties om the railways.
-He sailed for Tientsin, China in March 1927 as a member of the 10th Marines, 3rd Brigade, to serve on the Yangtze Patrol.
+In October 1926, Williams was ordered with his regiment to St. Louis, Missouri, and performed mail guard duties on the railways.
+He sailed for Tianjin, China in March 1927 as a member of the 10th Marines, 3rd Brigade, to serve on the Yangtze Patrol.
 He was promoted to the rank of first lieutenant in February 1928 and appointed the brigade's intelligence officer.
 Williams also additionally served as aide-de-camp to the brigade's commanding general, Smedley Butler.

 Williams returned home in January 1929 and was assigned to the Headquarters Marine Corps, where he served for one year.
 He sailed for Nicaragua in January 1930 and commanded units of Guardia Nacional during several skirmishes with Sandino bandits in the Somoto region for which he was decorated with the Navy Cross by the Secretary of the Navy Charles F. Adams.
 He also received the Nicaraguan Cross of Valor and Diploma from the Government of Nicaragua.

 Williams served in Nicaragua until January 1933, when he was posted back to the Headquarters Marine Corps.
 Williams later attended the Officers Junior Course at Officer Candidates School in Quantico and was appointed intelligence officer at the Marine Corps Base San Diego.
 While based there, he was promoted to the rank of captain in March 1935.
 Williams was subsequently appointed commanding officer of the Marine detachment aboard the battleship USS Mississippi in June 1937.